mohit7759/IT5016--Assignment3/README.md

    - Usage: Run this file to generate a random number.

 4. **arthimatic.py**
-   - Description: Performs basic arithmetic operations such as addition, subtraction, multiplication, and division.
+   - Description: Performs basic arithmetic operations such as addition and subtraction.
    - Usage: Run this file to perform arithmetic operations and see the results.

 5. **inheritanceclass.py**